Local mail carrier indicted for stealing people's checks, depositing them

-KANSAS CITY, MO (KCTV) -- A local mail carrier for the U.S. Postal Service has been indicted for stealing people's mail along his route and depositing their checks into his own account.
+KANSAS CITY, MO (KCTV/KSMO) -- A local mail carrier for the U.S. Postal Service has been indicted for stealing people's mail along his route and depositing their checks into his own account.

 Lane A. Snider, a 21-year-old from KCK, has been charged in a 13-count indictment by a federal grand jury in KCMO.